emngarcia/discord-rsvp-worker/README.md

 3) Connect this repo in Cloudflare Workers → “Deploy from GitHub”.
 4) In Discord Developer Portal → Interactions Endpoint URL = Worker URL.
 5) Register `/event` (run locally):

+## Google Sheets Apps Script

+See [google-sheets-script/Code.gs](google-sheets-script/Code.gs) for the Apps Script deployed as a Web App on the Google Sheet.
+Deploy this in the Sheet’s **Extensions → Apps Script**, then copy the Web App URL and put it into the Cloudflare Worker secret `SHEETS_ENDPOINT`.